WA6BGS

 See the calendar below for details.

 STARTING IN FEBRUARY 2023, we will begin our meeting at 6:30 pm.
 Doors open at 6:00, meeting starts at 6:30 and we're usually done before 8:00.
 Bring your interests and ideas each month, and help us keep things interesting.
-Thank you for participating and helping this radio club survive. -Jon KK6VLO
+Thank you for participating and helping this radio club thrive. -Jon KK6VLO

 UPCOMING MEETINGS AND EVENTS